PoshTamer/VstsRestApiClient/README.md

-# VSTSRestApiWrapper
+# VSTSRestApiClient
-Posh module serving as a wrapper to the VST Rest Api.
+Posh module serving as a client to the VSTS Rest Api.
+It is the purpose of this module to provide a practical solution for interfacing with the Api available from VSTS.

 |Type| Build Status |
 |----|--------------|